anbansal27/Products-Api/README.md

 	* Api Configuration files
 	* Startup files
 	* Extensions for setting up Swagger
-	* Products Controller to handle requests
+	* ProductsController to handle api requests
 	* Log files are generated in the `logs` folder when the app executes

-* Products.Api.Application - Core project containing the Business Logic for :
+* Products.Api.Application - Core project containing the Business Logic :
-	* Product Service to handle and process requests from the Products Controller
+	* `ProductService` to handle and process requests from the `ProductsController`
-	* Request Validations using Fluent Validation Rules
+	* Request Validations using Fluent Validation Rules - ProductValidator and ProductOptionValidator
 	* Custom Validation Exceptions thrown from the Product Service
 	* Validation and Exception Filters to handle the validation failures and thrown exceptions.
 	* AutoMapper Profiles to map database objects with the api requests/responses.
 	* Api Responses/DTOs

-* Products.Api.Entities - .Net Standard Library for Product and ProductOption Entity Models.
+* Products.Api.Entities - .Net Standard Library for `Product` and `ProductOption` Entity Models.

 * Products.Api.Data - Project for Database Context to allow accessing and updating the data.
 	* EF Migrations - To create the database
 	* Database Extensions - Used to migrate the database when the app starts.
-	* Repositories - To provide access to the data
+	* Repositories - To provide access to the data using the DbContext.

 * Products.Api.UnitTests - Tests project for Unit Tests and Behavior driven Tests
-	* This project test the Request Validators using Xunit Facts and Theories.
+	* This project test the Request Validations using Xunit Facts and Theories.
 	* Code coverage reports can be generated using Coverlet

 * Products.Api.IntegrationTests -
 	* This project tests various behaviors for all controller actions.
 	* The project uses a InMemory Database to perform end to end Integration Testing.
-	* Code coverage reports can be generated using Coverlet
+	* Code coverage reports can be generated using Coverlet.

 * Dockerfile - Facilitate running the API on Docker containers

 ## Code Flow
 * When the app starts (for the first time) the database is created using Entity framework migrations.
 * The incoming request is first validated by the `ProductValidator` and `ProductOptionValidator` wherever applicable.
 ![alt text](https://github.com/anbansal27/Products-Api/blob/master/images/Validation.jpg)

+* The `ValidationFilter` handles any validation failures and returns error results.

-* `ProductsController` then receives the request and forwards it to the `ProductService`.
+* `ProductsController` then handles the request and forwards it to the `ProductService`.
 ![alt text](https://github.com/anbansal27/Products-Api/blob/master/images/ProductsController.jpg)

-* The `ProductService` then performs validations based on business logic and throws appropriate exceptions (in case of validation failures) or processes the request.
+* The `ProductService` then performs validations based on business logic and throws appropriate exceptions (in case of validation failures), otherwise processes the request.
 ![alt text](https://github.com/anbansal27/Products-Api/blob/master/images/ServiceBehavior.jpg)

 * In case of exceptions, the `ExceptionFilter` handles the exceptions, logs them and returns appropriate error results.